 Supplemental Nutrition Assistance Program Employment & Training (SNAP E&T) is a program of USDA’s Food and Nutrition Service that offers flexible federal funding for states and their partners (typically community-based organizations and community colleges) to provide employment and training and related supportive services to individuals participating in SNAP (food assistance).
 The goal of SNAP E&T is to help SNAP participants gain skills and employment leading to economic self-sufficiency.SNAP E&T Primer

-SJI has more than 15 years of experience building SNAP E&T programs, starting with our work helping Washington State build its pioneering and nationally-recognized model.
-Since then, we have provided consulting and technical assistance to more than 26 states and their partners to help them operationalize, grow and improve their SNAP E&T programs, including through our 5-year partnership with USDA’s Food and Nutrition Service to operate the SNAP to Skills Project.
+SJI has over 20 years of experience building SNAP E&T programs, starting with our work helping Washington State build its pioneering and nationally-recognized model.
+Since then, we have provided consulting and technical assistance to more than 43 states and their partners to help them operationalize, grow and improve their SNAP E&T programs.
+Our team also recently finished an 11-year partnership with USDA’s Food and Nutrition Service where we operated the SNAP to Skills Project.
 SJI can help States and their partners with: 1) SNAP E&T strategic and State Plan development, 2) All aspects of SNAP E&T program development and operations, 3) Financial reporting, compliance and data systems, 4) Participant engagement and success strategies.

-Since 2015, SJI has partnered with USDA’s Food and Nutrition Service to operate SNAP to Skills, a national initiative designed to help States build effective SNAP E&T programs through technical assistance and the development of tools, resources and learning opportunities.SNAP to Skills Website
+From 2015-2023, SJI partnered with USDA’s Food and Nutrition Service to operate SNAP to Skills, a national initiative designed to help states build effective SNAP E&T programs through technical assistance and the development of tools, resources and learning opportunities.SNAP to Skills Website

 SJI is a leading voice supporting the growth and improvement of SNAP E&T at the federal, state and local levels.
 SJI has published independently and in collaboration with other organizations research and tools supporting the development of quality SNAP E&T programs across the US.SNAP E&T Policy Projects and Research